 RSNA Value of Imaging through Comparative Effectiveness (VOICE) Program

-Whether you’re new to comparative effectiveness research (CER) or an experienced imaging researcher who wants to take your research to the next level, RSNA’s new VOICE program is designed to help you achieve your goals.
-The program helps you learn the key methodologies you need to perform CER like decision analysis, systematic review and more.
-Led by a multi-institutional team of experienced faculty, this innovative nine-month interactive program uses a blended learning approach using:
+Whether you’re new to comparative effectiveness research (CER), or are an experienced imaging researcher who wants to take your research to the next level, RSNA’s Value of Imaging through Comparative Effectiveness (VOICE) program is designed to help you achieve your goals and learn the key methodologies needed to perform CER, such as decision analysis and systematic review.

 Upon completing the program, participants will be able to:

-- Explain principles and methods of comparative effectiveness research, including evidence synthesis and systematic review, decision analysis and cost effectiveness analysis.
+- Explain principles and methods of comparative effectiveness research, including:

 - Use software programs for systematic review, decision analysis and cost-effectiveness analysis.